MainulDip/KotlinEveryday/oop-tour-kotlin.md

     // o.c and o.d are visible (same module)
     // Outer.Nested is not visible, and Nested::e is not visible either }
+// there is also an "actual" keyowrd like -> public actual fun() ...., actual denotes a platform-specific implementation in multiplatform projects.
 ```
 Docs: https://kotlinlang.org/docs/visibility-modifiers.html